brokoli-mate/Suru-mate-dark-/README.md

-A little bit customized suru++ theme
+A little bit customized suru++ theme with addition of some Ambiant-MATE icons.
+For dark envirionments.